michaelruocco/idv-context/README.md

 ## Todo

-*   Split activities from context module into their own module

-*   Move Methods, Verifications, Verification, CreateVerificationRequest and CompleteVerificationRequest into common methods module
+*   Extract IdGenerator into separate library

-*   Move verification client from context folder to methods folder
+*   Move verification client from context folder to methods folder and rename verification client package

-*   Reduce verification client dependencies to a minimum so it can be published as something like a standalone jar if possible

 *   Rename to IDV Context